 Alternative perceptions of masculinity among STEM learners in the social center

+Differently from the periphery, in the social center a different way of understanding masculinity and STEM was evident in the boys words.

 The practice of negation: I am not a nerd

-The findings show that adolescent boys in the social center try to exclude themselves from the "nerd" image.
+The findings show that adolescent boys in the social center try to construct their perception of own masculinity by negotiating and negating a ‘nerd’ image they hold in their minds.
 Specifically, the boys from the social center who study in STEM classes distinguish between their own image and the image of their peers in their STEM class.
-They describe the character of the STEM student as a "nerds" by definition (Godec, Patel, Archer, & Dawson, 2020), and train in fear of being perceived as "nerds" and anti-social.
-As an example, Roy shares that
+They describe the character of the STEM student as a "nerd" by definition (Godec, Patel, Archer, & Dawson, 2020), but they are afraid of being perceived as "nerds" and anti-social.
+As an example, Roy shares that:

 "there is life, not everything is studies.
 People judge negatively, they tell you who you are, smarter, different.
 You don't want this labeling...I can study alone at home, but my reputation is that I like to teach others in class, and that connects me to them."
 (Roy, 17)

-Roy considers it important to be perceived as a sociable member of his peer group against the "nerd" stereotype.
+Roy considers it important to be perceived as a sociable member of his peer group as a way to resist his own labeling of the "nerd" image and stereotype.
 He considers himself smart, but disapproves of any labeling that goes with it.
 He demonstrates a practice of sociability within the educational framework of STEM, the perception of which helps him to eliminate his image as a "nerd".

 Nitay reinforces the practice of negation in a similar way:

-"..
-I'm a boy who connects with people quite easily and I'm very sociable, and I have no problem talking, but .. in class there are people who don't have the same vibe, .. don't have that click.
+" I'm a boy who connects with people quite easily and I'm very sociable, and I have no problem talking, but .. in class there are people who don't have the same vibe, .. don't have that click.
 And now the problem is... that Technology and Sciences majors is considered one of the geeks."
 (Nitay, 17)

 Nitay labels his peer classmates as "nerds", fears this labeling and carefully insists he is different than his peers.
 Like Roy, he tries to act against the nerd stereotype, and it is also very important for him to be perceived as sociable, and as someone who communicates with his friends.
 Niv, on the other hand, uses the practice of negation to exclude his entire peer classmates from the image of the nerd, in order to exclude both himself and his peers studying STEM: